icons8/lunacy-docs/docs/interface_new.md

 It appears above the Layer list when the **Layers** content tab is selected.

-Using the page list, you can:
+Use the Page list to:

 * Add pages.
 * Rename pages.